 Here are a few frequently asked questions regarding the new screening page.

 How does a screening get marked as “Completed”?
 This is a large part of the reason for the update.
 The system can now tell when all 5 components are completed and will go off the dates of the screenings rather than one button.
-Each screening needs to be dated and marked as completed.
+For a screening to be considered completed, there will need to be a Development, Social Emotional, Health, Hearing and Vision screening.
+Each screening needs to be dated and marked as completed for the program year.

 Health, Hearing and Vision Screens – The best way to enter the Health, Hearing an Vision screenings, is to do that from the PAT Health Record.
 You don’t have to fill out the entire form.
 You can just put in a Form Completion Date (at the top of the record) and that will auto-populate the date for the Health, Hearing and Vision.
 If there is a concern or referral, be sure to open that section of the record and get that entered.